 But the web connection for the Business-to-Business publishing world has gone well beyond just websites and e-newsletters.
 Our content is now leveraged over all forms of social media.
-Using H&P as an example, our editors, Alan Hitchcox and Mary Gannon, and I use our blogs as a means for communicating with our audience.
-Mary and I also use Twitter and Linked- In to communicate with dedicated user groups.
+Using H&P as an example, editor Alan Hitchcox and I use our blogs as a means for communicating with our audience.
+We also use Twitter and Linked- In to communicate with dedicated user groups.

 Social media offers us — and anyone else — the opportunity to use and reuse the ideas and solutions found in our magazine by simply forwarding links to our website, digital issues, or e-newsletters.
 In the past, legal advice suggested that a reader needed formal permission to reuse or pass along our content to an audience of any number.
 Today, you can use Twitter to refer hundreds — maybe thousands — of readers instantly.